gokcinar/academic-kickstart/content/authors/researcher/_index.md

 ---
 # Display name
-name: Gokcin Cinar
+name: Future Ph.D. students - coming soon!

 # Username (this should match the folder name)
 authors:
-- gokcin
+- researcher

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Assistant Professor of Aerospace Engineering
+role: Graduate Student Research Assistant

 # Organizations/Affiliations
 organizations: